 Is it a wrapper?
 Is it a container?
 Or is it a framework?
 The answer is all of the above.
 In our last post, we covered what header bidding is along with its benefits and drawbacks.
-Today, we’ll break down how header bidding wrappers fit into the process.
+Today, we’ll break down what a header bidding wrapper is and how they fit into the process.
 So let’s kick off the conversation with a definition:

 What is a header bidding wrapper?